-Introduction
+1.0 Introduction

-Remedial Action Schemes (RAS), also known as Special Protection Systems (SPS), are widely used to provide automatic mitigation of performance violations on power systems other than detecting Faults on BES Elements and isolating the faulted Elements.
+Remedial Action Schemes (RAS), also known as Special Protection Systems (SPS) or System Integrity Protection Schemes (SIPS), are widely used to provide automatic mitigation of performance violations on power systems other than detecting Faults on BES Elements and isolating the faulted Elements.
 The terms SPS and RAS are often used interchangeably, but historically WECC has used the term RAS.
-NERC has recently adopted the RAS terminology in the 2015 definition and PRC-012-2 standard and is in the process of retiring Special Protection System (SPS).
+NERC has recently adopted the RAS terminology in the 2015 definition and PRC-012-2 and other standards.
+SPS is no longer the NERC preferred term for these schemes.
+IEEE generally uses the SIPS term, which covers a somewhat wider range of schemes such as UVLS and UFLS that are not included in the NERC terminology.

 Economic incentives and other factors have led to increased electric transmission system usage, power transfers, and changes in historic usage patterns, both among regions and within individual utilities.
-New transmission construction has often lagged behind these changes, resulting in lower operating margins Remedial Action Schemes are generally applied to solve single and credible multiple-contingency problems.
+New transmission construction has often lagged behind these changes, resulting in lower operating margins.
+Remedial Action Schemes are generally applied to solve single and credible multiple-contingency problems.
 RAS are automatic schemes that apply mitigation actions for sensed contingencies without operator intervention.
-These schemes have become more common primarily because they are less costly and quicker to permit, design, and build than other alternatives such as constructing major transmission lines and power plants.
+These schemes have become more common primarily because they are usually less costly and quicker to permit, design, and build than other alternatives such as constructing major transmission lines and power plants.

-Remedial Action Schemes in WECC supplement ordinary protection and control devices (fault protection, reclosing, AVR, PSS, governors, AGC, etc.) to prevent violations of the NERC/WECC Reliability Standards, such as TPL-001-4.
+Remedial Action Schemes in the Western Interconnection supplement ordinary protection and control devices (fault protection, reclosing, AVR, PSS, governors, AGC, etc.) to prevent violations of the NERC Reliability Standards, such as TPL-001.
 RAS sense abnormal system conditions and take pre-determined or pre-designed action to prevent those conditions from escalating into major system disturbances.
 RAS actions may minimize equipment damage, cascading outages, uncontrolled loss of generation, and interruptions of customer electric service.

 Given the complexity of RAS design, the Relay Work Group (RWG) recommends that users of this guide familiarize themselves with the complete document prior to embarking on any design process.
 This guide references several other documents that will impact the design process for any RAS.
 Since this is a guide, no requirements should be implied; the RWG is presenting utility best practices and recommendations.

 Requirements for distributed underfrequency load shedding (UFLS) and distributed undervoltage load shedding (UVLS) schemes are not addressed in detail here.
-They are addressed separately by several NERC5, 6 and WECC7, 8 documents.
-These documents provide satisfactory guidance.
+They are addressed separately by several NERC and WECC documents.
+These documents provide satisfactory guidance on these subjects.
 Therefore, distributed UFLS and UVLS schemes designed in compliance with these NERC and WECC requirements have not normally required further review by WECC as Remedial Action Schemes.
 Centrally controlled UFLS and UVLS schemes are typically RAS and should follow the guidance provided in this document.

-Problem Recognition and Definition
+1.1 Problem Recognition and Definition

-Problem recognition and detection methods center on system planning studies on a scale ranging from individual planners to Interconnection-wide.
-Typically planning studies conducted to comply with TPL-001-4 are used to detect system problems, determine the need for a RAS, and the characteristics needed to mitigate the problems.
+Problem recognition and detection methods center on system planning studies on a scale ranging from individual Transmission Planners to Interconnection-wide.
+Typically planning studies conducted to comply with TPL-001 are used to detect system problems, determine the need for a RAS, and the characteristics needed to mitigate the problems.

-FERC Approved RAS Definition
+1.2 FERC Approved RAS Definition

-There are a set of earlier NERC Standards relating to RAS; these are PRC-012-0 through PRC-017-0.
+There are a set of earlier NERC Standards relating to RAS; these are PRC-012-0 through PRC-017-0 and PRC-012-1 through PRC-014-1.
 FERC determined that three of the existing RAS Standards, PRC-012-0 through PRC-014-0, were “fill in the blank”, and therefore, not enforceable.
 NERC formed a Standard Drafting Team to create a new Standard correcting the deficiency.
 The result is the new RAS Standard PRC-012-2.
+(The -1 versions of these standards only changed the terminology from SPS to RAS.)